Unpack finance and operations matters to make better business decisions for your organisation.

 Consolidation is not as easy as 1+1

 Consolidating subsidiaries and equity accounting for investments in joint venture and/or associates involve many tricky assessments and adjustments.
-By focusing on various common complex areas, this workshop is designed to reinforce your practical knowledge and enhance your awareness of complexities in this area.
+By focusing on various common complex areas, this workshop is designed to reinforce your knowledge and enhance your awareness of complexities in this area.

 Objectives